mmmaaatttttt/mathgoespop/source/posts/2015-11-24-Extra-Innings-World-Series.markdown

 (Here, the percent change is calculated with respect to a $1 bet.
 For instance, a $1 bet on a four game series before Game 1 would've earned you $19/4 = $4.75, but after Game 1 and before Game 2 it would've earned $7.50, a roughly 58% increase.)

-Note that odds on a seven game series had the biggest downward change after Game 1, reflecting the fact that more people thought a seven-game series was likely.
+Odds on a seven game series had the biggest downward change after Game 1, reflecting the fact that more people thought a seven-game series was likely.

 It was somewhat surprising, then, when the Royals defeated the Mets in only five games.

 This raises an interesting question: are extra-innings games actually any good at predicting how long a world series lasts?
 Of course, in theory the answer is yes: if a World Series has 7 extra-innings games, you can be pretty confident that the World Series lasted 7 games.
 Practically speaking, though, only one World Series (in 1991) has had as many as three extra-innings games; the rest have all had two or fewer.